Throughout my 20-year career in financial services, I anxiously navigated my way through a variety of office dress codes.

 Total Outfit Cost: approximately $15,000 - 25,000.

-Late at night after all the bosses had left, the whispers of junior investment bankers roaming the halls of 270 Park Avenue (J.P.
+Late at night when the bosses left, the whispers of junior investment bankers roaming the halls of 270 Park Avenue (J.P.
 Morgan's Headquarters at the time) informed me that it was a SURE FIRE WAY to get canned if you tried to wear ANY of the following: a pink shirt with a white collar, a pocket square, or - and this one was the most serious - SUSPENDERS.

 For that was the look of J.P.
 Morgan's legendary Investment Banking Vice Chairman at that time, Jimmy Lee.